-To study the multiple scattering of a hard jet in a thermomagnetic medium, the Gyulassy-Wang (G-W) model is employed to describe the interaction between the jet and target partons via a static Yukawa potential \cite{Gyulassy:1993hr}.
+To study the multiple scattering of a hard jet in a thermomagnetic medium, the Gyulassy-Wang (GW) model is employed to describe the interaction between the jet and target partons via a static Yukawa potential \cite{Gyulassy:1993hr}.
+Since the primary interest lies in relatively low momentum transfer scattering, the spin of the partons can be neglected.
 The quark jet parton is described by a charged scalar propagator in this model, which serves as a suitable approximation in the high-energy limit \cite{Gyulassy:1999zd}.
 In addition, the opacity expansion technique developed by Gyulassy, Levai, and Vitev (GLV) is utilized to simplify the analysis of multiple scattering \cite{Gyulassy:2000fs, Gyulassy:2000er}.
 In the present work, we consider a typical scenario in which an energetic quark jet traverses the QCD plasma along a direction perpendicular to the reaction plane.
 And we seek to explore the influence of the magnetic field on quark dynamics by replacing the vacuum propagator with that in a magnetic field through an appropriate choice of gauge.
 Since the magnetic field strength is relatively small compared to the jet energy, the weak-field expansion method of propagator is adopted to simplify the calculation, while the higher order terms of the magnetic field are neglected \cite{Chyi:1999fc}.
-Extending previous analyses, we perform a systematic derivation of the medium-induced photon emission rate for jets of various energies and the corresponding electromagnetic energy loss in the presence of background magnetic fields, and examine how, and to what extent, these quantities are modified as the field strength varies.
+Extending previous analysis, we perform a systematic derivation of the medium-induced photon emission rate for jets of various energies and the corresponding electromagnetic energy loss in the presence of background magnetic fields, and examine how, and to what extent, these quantities are modified as the field strength varies.

 The paper is organized as follows.
 In Sect.~\ref{sect:2}, we introduce the charged scalar propagator under a magnetic field in order to apply it to the calculation below.
 In Sect.~\ref{sect:3}, we derive medium-induced photon radiation formula and electromagnetic energy loss rate of a quark jet in the GLV formalism.
 The corresponding numerical analysis and the influence of magnetic field on the above process are given in Sect.~\ref{sect:4}.
 Finally, we make a brief summary in Sect.~\ref{sect:5}.